ishwarrimal/frontend-interview-preps/JavaScript/JavaScript Advanced/README.md

 ## Callback and Callback Hell

-- A function that is passed as an argument to another function.
+- A function that is passed as an argument to another function is called a callback.
 - Can be executed with or without arguments.
 - It allows other code to run in the meantime and prevents any blocking.
 - Mostly used to perform asynchronous work.